olwenza/aws-website-uptime-monitor/README.md

 ```

 ### 2- Check how fast website loads
-* Run script to upload to S3 (Execute previous step first)
-**- Code updated to compute response time and return in json response**
+* Code updated to compute response time and return response time

 ### 3- Check if website is showing the right content
-*  Code update to check if site showing correct content.
+* Code updated to check if site showing correct content.
-* Call lamda fuction with the following content for a running site
+* Call lamda fuction with the following content to test a running site
 ```
 {
     "url": "https://www.abeventcenter.com",
     "expected_text": "San Diegos most affordable event space!"
 }
 ```
-* Call lamda fuction with the following content for wrong content
+* Call lamda fuction with the following content to test wrong content
 ```
 {
     "url": "https://www.abeventcenter.com",